-Rhodiola rosea is an herbal supplement with adaptogen properties that help to provide general resistance to stress.
+Rhodiola rosea, often called “rhodiola” for short, is a plant in the genus Rhodiola that’s used as an herbal supplement with adaptogenic properties that help to provide general resistance to stress.
 Although its mechanisms of action are not completely understood, it is clear that rhodiola increases resilience to stress at both the cellular and systemic levels.

 Rhodiola Rosea is most often used for

-Rhodiola rosea is a medicinal plant in the Rhodiola genera (Crassulaceae family) which has traditionally been used as an anti-fatigue agent and adaptogen compound.
+Rhodiola rosea is a medicinal plant in the Rhodiola genus (Crassulaceae family), which has traditionally been used as an anti-fatigue agent and adaptogenic compound.
 The root contains a number of bioactive compounds, but the main two that are thought to mediate its effects are rosavin and salidroside.
 Rhodiola supplements are generally taken in the form of root powder or standardized extracts with 1–5% salidrosides.
 Although rhodiola supplements are usually taken for their stress-and fatigue-reducing effects, they may also have antidepressant, anti-inflammatory, and antioxidant properties.

 Although it is known for its ability to alleviate psychological stress and anxiety, rhodiola has also been shown to interact with cellular stress-response signaling in in vitro studies, indicating that it may have benefits at the cellular level as well as the systemic level.
 The mechanisms behind rhodiola’s ability to mitigate stress in humans are complex and not well understood.
 The anti-stress effects of rhodiola may occur in part due to it being able to blunt cortisol release under stressful conditions.